MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/analyzers/appsourcecop-as0018-publicapiprocedureremovalnotallowed.md

 ## How to fix this diagnostic?

 Reverting the change will fix this diagnostic.
 If removing or renaming the procedure is required, the recommended approach is to mark the procedure with the [Obsolete](../attributes/devenv-obsolete-attribute.md) attribute.
-In a future version, once all dependent extensions have update their code to not reference the obsolete procedure, you can remove it or rename it.
+In a future version, once all dependent extensions have updated their code to not reference the obsolete procedure, you can remove it or rename it.

 ## Code examples triggering the rule